Galapagos Islands Vacations: everything you should know before booking

 travel insurance - 20 USD to purchase the TCT card

-To our surprise, we were not asked any of it, except the payment.
-We have been explained afterward that these rules were new at the time of our flight and hadn’t been strictly implemented yet.
+To our surprise, we were not asked any of it, except for the payment.
+We were informed afterward that these rules were new at the time of our flight and hadn’t been strictly implemented yet.
 But there would have been random checks, so it was good that we had everything reserved and ready.
-However, I would recommend you should check out their official sites to see what are the updated regulation.
-This one and this one.
+However, I recommend checking out their official sites to see the updated regulations: this one and this one.

 THE COMPLETE DEPARTURE/ARRIVAL STEPS TO THE GALAPAGOS

-We have arrived in Quito the night before and stayed at a lovely hotel close to the Airport “Hotel Las Mercedes” it’s really cozy and clean, with great wifi and good value for money.
-The area is super quiet and the taxi to and for the airport is 7 USD each way.
+We arrived in Quito the night before and stayed at a lovely hotel close to the, Airport, “Hotel Las Mercedes”,.
+It’s cozy and clean, with great wifi and good value for money.
+The area is quiet, and the taxi to the airport is 7 USD each way.
 Ask the hotel to arrange it for you.

-However, if you are going to spend a few days in Quito before flying to Galapagos, you should consider booking a hotel in the center, either the historical center or Floreana, the trendy neighborhood, as the airport is about 1hr drive to the heart of Quito, quite inconvenient if you wish to explore the city.
-You can check hotel options here.
+However, if you are going to spend a few days in Quito before flying to Galapagos, you should consider booking a hotel in the center, either the historical center or Floreana, the trendy neighborhood, as the airport is about 1a 1-hour drive to the heart of Quito, quite inconvenient if you wish to explore the city.

-The following morning, we had the flight to Baltra (St Cruz) at 10.40 and were suggested to be at the airport at least 2 hours before in order to complete all the necessary procedures.
-Consider that for a domestic flight you only need 1 hour.
-That was a great suggestion though so that we avoided a huge line that formed just after we finished and we could have enjoyed a 3.50 USD coffee’, at least it was delicious.
+The following morning, we had the flight to Baltra (St Cruz) at 10:40 and were advised to arrive at the airport at least 2 hours before to complete all the necessary procedures.
+Consider that for a domestic flight, you only need 1 hour.
+That was a great suggestion, though, so that we avoided a huge line that formed just after we finished, and we could have enjoyed a 3.50 UUSD coffe.
+At least it was delicious.

 WHAT YOU HAVE TO DO ONCE YOU GET TO THE AIRPORT IN QUITO